• Español

 Jim Allmon of Waco is President and CEO of Blackhawk Aerospace.
 He is a member of Aircraft Owners and Pilots Association and the General Aviation Manufactures Association Board of Directors and former president of the Waco Aviation Alliance.
 Additionally, he is a member of the Waco Freedom Ball and former pilot for Veterans Airlift Command.
 Allmon served in the United States Air Force, attended the University of Maryland, and received his pilot training from Spartan School of Avionics in Tulsa, Oklahoma.

-Aimee Burnett of Southlake is Vice President, F-16 Production Programs, for Lockheed Martin Aeronautics Company.
-She previously held the role of Vice President, F-35 Domestic Business Development, and has worked for the company for over 20 years in various positions in Engineering, Operations, and Business Development.
-She is a member of Women in Aerospace, a sustainer of The Junior League of Fort Worth, and a volunteer for Make A Wish of North Texas.
-Burnett received a Bachelor of Science in Mechanical Engineering and a Master of Science in Systems Engineering from Southern Methodist University.
+Aimee Burnett of Southlake is vice president of F-35 Business Development at Lockheed Martin Aeronautics Company.
+She previously held the role of vice president, Integrated Fighter Group Business Development, and has worked for the company for over 24 years in various positions in Engineering, Operations and Business Development.
+She is a member of the Executive Board for the Lyle School of Engineering at Southern Methodist University (SMU) and a board member of the World Affairs Council Dallas/Fort Worth.
+Burnett received a Bachelor of Science in Mechanical Engineering and a Master of Science in Systems Engineering from SMU.

-Sonja Clark of Amarillo is the site leader of Bell Textron's Military and Commercial Aircraft Assembly and Delivery Center in Amarillo.
+Sonja Clark of Amarillo is the site leader of Bell Textron’s Military and Commercial Aircraft Assembly and Delivery Center.
 Previously, she had a career in health care as a registered nurse and administrator.
 Her shift to the aerospace sector occurred in 2006, since then, she has held multiple leadership roles in Environmental, Health & Safety, Human Resources, and Integrated Operations.
-She is a board member of the Amarillo Area Foundation, West Texas A&M Foundation, Texas Association of Community Colleges, Amarillo Chamber of Commerce, High Plains Food Bank, and the Laura W. Bush Institute for Women's Health.
-Additionally, she is a former board member and former president of the Panhandle Texas Nurses Association and former board chair of the Northwest Texas Healthcare system.
-Clark received a Bachelor of Science in Nursing and a Master of Science in Nursing Administration from West Texas A&M University.
+She is a board member of the Amarillo Area Foundation, West Texas A&M University (WTAMU) Foundation, Texas Association of Community Colleges, Amarillo Chamber of Commerce, High Plains Food Bank and the Laura W. Bush Institute for Women’s Health.
+Additionally, she is a former board member and former president of the Panhandle Texas Nurses Association and former board chair of the Northwest Texas Healthcare System.
+Clark received a Bachelor of Science in Nursing and a Master of Science in Nursing Administration from WTAMU.

 Kevin Cox of Southlake is CEO of Ferrovial Vertiports.
 He is a former member of the Federal Aviation Administration’s Advanced Aviation Advisory Commission, State Bar of Texas, American Bar Association Forum on Air and Space Law, Young President’s Organization – Lone Star Chapter, World Affairs Council of Dallas/Fort Worth, and The Texas Lyceum.
 Additionally, he is former president of the Southlake Baseball Association and former member of the AT&T Performing Arts Center, Dallas Committees on Foreign Relations, Fort Worth Chamber of Commerce, Business Council for the Arts, and the Southern Methodist University (SMU) Corporate Counsel.
 Cox received a Bachelor of Arts in Accounting from Oklahoma State University (OSU) and a Juris Doctor from SMU Dedman School of Law.